 Rules We Like!
 Best Practices from San Diego County and Beyond

-In order to restore resource value and an appropriate perception towards compostables, and clearly differentiate them from "waste," some jurisdictions have begun updating their municipal codes to distinguish source separated organics or compostables from solid waste definitions, including the City of Chula Vista…
+In order to restore resource value and an appropriate perception towards compostables, and clearly differentiate them from "waste," some jurisdictions are updating their municipal codes to distinguish source separated organics or compostables from solid waste definitions, including the City of Chula Vista:

 "Solid waste shall not include... materials or substances having commercial value or other importance which can be salvaged for reuse, recycling, composting or resale."

-National City, California- included "highest and best use" in their general plan update.
+National City, California- includes "highest and best use" in their general plan update.

 "Goal CS-9: Maximum diversion of materials from disposal through the reduction, reuse, and recycling of wastes to the highest and best use."